WHY SATOS?

 In short, you need structured and detailed operating procedures to cover all operational aspects, and at the same time acting as robust operational barriers.
 Many plants, however, suffer from the lack of proper procedures covering the main elements of operation;

 In addition, start-ups and shut-downs and recovery after trips should have a diagram instructing the sequences of systems in various operation scenarios.
-The reasons for this short fall of proper procedures can be many, but would broadly be due to difficulties in structuring, detailing and maintaining such a set of operating instructions.
+The reasons for shortfall of proper procedures can be many, but would broadly be due to difficulties in structuring, detailing and maintaining such a set of operating instructions.
 If you are not sure that a procedure is correct, complete and up to date, it will not be used.
-If this is wide spread, your plant is operated as operators individually see fit.
+If this is widespread, your plant may be operated as operators individually see fit.

 To mitigate this, the SATOS concept will assure the following:

-- The SATOS software provides an online solution for handling operations procedures and check Lists, to increase safety and regularity by facilitating standardized and effective operations.
+• The SATOS software provides an online solution for handling operations procedures and checklists.

 SATOS uses database solutions to access procedures, checklists and other relevant information for the operator.
 Control room operators can collaborate with specialists in an Onshore Operation Centre and with suppliers, since procedures and operations progress can be followed from all locations.
 SATOS will make it easy for operators to;